I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 The band recorded a new version of the Bastards track "Born to Raise Hell" for the soundtrack to 1994's rock comedy Airheads, with guest vocals from Whitfield Crane (Ugly Kid Joe) and rapper/rocker Ice-T. Lemmy also made a brief cameo in the film.

 By the time they released 1995's Sacrifice, Motörhead had sorted out their label problems by signing with the SPV label for Europe and U.S. retro-rock label CMC International Records for America.
-Both of these labels distributed their albums for the next several years.

 (Fun fact: Wurzel's photo was included in the credits of Sacrifice in Europe, but he was cropped out of the U.S. edition.)